Why We Drink Peruvian Coffee

 Coffee Co-ops in Peru

-Some of the Peru organic coffee farmers are part of co-ops.
+Some of the Peru coffee farmers are part of co-ops.
 Growing coffee is hard work, and most coffee farmers need to do the growing, picking, washing, and prep work by hand without the aid of technology.

 The Cenfrocafe Co-op